yireo-training/magento2-example-js-component2/README.md

 # Proof of concept
 After installing the module, the main container should contain a box that is updated via the JS component, displaying the text from the Block class.

+Optionally switch between the PHTML templates by modifying the Block class `$_template` variable.